-The master's programme consists of the components listed in appendix 1.
+The master's programme consists of the components listed in Appendix 1.
 Appendix 1 forms part of these regulations.

-More detailed information on the curriculum content can be found in the respective course description in the Student Portal.
+More detailed information on the curriculum content can be found in the respective course description in the Student Portal and in the assessment plans.